lespicker/jekyll-bootstrap/workshops/yukon-tes.markdown

 ---
 layout: page
-title: "Yukon Adventure"
+title: "Yukon Photo Adventure"
 comments: false
 categories:
 - workshop
 ---

-# Yukon Adventure
+# Yukon Photo Adventure

 ## A Sampling of What Participants Have To Say